prantlf/grunt-move/README.md

 and your project build managed by a [Gruntfile] with the necessary modules listed in [package.json].
 If you haven't used Grunt before, be sure to check out the [Getting Started] guide, as it explains how to create a Gruntfile as well as install and use Grunt plugins.
-Once you're familiar with that process, you may ensure native dependencies of this plugin and install it:

-1. Install pre-requisites: [Graphviz](http://www.graphviz.org/) and Java
-   depending on your operating system

-2. Install the Grunt task:
+Install the Grunt task:

 ```shell
 $ npm install grunt-move --save-dev